eitansuez/ambient-migration/docs/migrate.md

 A close look at the recommended policies shows that the tool is doing its due diligence to permit requests that target either the `ratings` and `ratings-v1` services, and similarly for the `details` and `details-v1` services.

+A closer look at the recommended policies reveals two things:

+1. The recommended policies include L4 authorization policies explicitly allowing the waypoint to communicate with the target service (`details`, `ratings`).
+2. The tool is doing its due diligence to permit requests that target either the `ratings` and `ratings-v1` services, and similarly for the `details` and `details-v1` services.

 ## Bind the waypoint to the services

 Another run of the assistant points this out: